adent11/WindCapstone/README.md

 ### Week of 2.20.2023
 * Test flew drone again in order to get proper wind detection data
+* Realized that the altitude sensor readings were too slow, causing not enough data to be collected
+* Edited barometric pressure altitude sensor library to take more readings per second
-* Code stopped working midway through the flight, had to debug.
+* Test felw again, but the code had an error midway through the flight
-* Ended up being an issue with making the list too long in the code.
+* Code issue was that with the new sensor reading speed, the list it was saving data to became too large, causing an error
+* Changed code to save readings to a file midflight when the list gets close to the maximum size